5 February 2010 - Oldish Psych and Prog

 Fuzz Acid & Flowers:

 This is one of those interesting albums that linked the psychedelic and progressive eras.
 An album of imagination, variety and different moods.
 It's not all good - some cuts are plain bad - but others are superb.
 The opening track, Electric Star, is an exquisite slice of floating, melodic psychedelia, which occasionally lapses into dementia.
 Watch veers towards acid rock with some fine guitar licks.
 Another Face has a haunting keyboard introduction but then picks up tempo with lots of fuzz guitar.
 Those three tracks are the highlight.
 A few songs are bluesy but often contain unpredictable mood changes and the final track, Steve's Jam, contains lots of good fuzz guitar.
-This album is horrendously rare, so pick up the Sundazed reissue if you can.
+This album is horrendously rare.

 Oldish Psych & Prog offers progressive psychedelic rock music mp3 lossless downloads